Concert Review: Wilco’s Solid Sound Festival — Satisfaction for All

 Of course, beyond Wilco playing one of its most impressive sets in eight Solid Sounds (and “Deep Cuts” was right up there as well), plenty of other glorious music went down in the field and courtyards at the festival’s 2024 edition.

 Friday was bookended by Horsegirl, a female trio of high school friends from Chicago that laid down taut guitar and bass over punchy drums, and a late-night set by Baltimore’s avant-garde Horse Lords.
-Their overlapping guitar, bass, drums, sax and electronics blurred in challenging, cyclical parts that recalled harmolodic jazz, African music, and Krautrock minimalism.
+Their overlapping guitar, bass, drums, sax, and electronics blurred in challenging, cyclical parts that recalled harmolodic jazz, African music, and Krautrock minimalism.
 Sylvan Esso, which played Solid Sound’s main stage in 2019, offered a crowd-pleasing DJ set as an alternate after-show Friday and Saturday, though it tended to relegate singer Amelia Meath (the duo’s usual focal point) to a supportive dancing role while partner Nick Sanborn manned the decks.

 Other Friday sets ranged from rich-voiced singer/songwriter Courtney Marie Andrews (who floated halting phrases in “Break the Spell”) to Yuka Honda (Cline’s wife and Cibo Matto co-founder), who filled a museum room with beats, clicks, and oceanic samples from tapped finger pads and a laptop as Eucademix.
 But Friday’s biggest draw next to Wilco was Jason Isbell and his 400 Unit, who helped pack the main field — and didn’t stick to deep cuts.
 The band ranged from a hard-rocking “King of Oklahoma” (where Isbell faced off with Sadler Vaden for lacerating guitar leads) to a reflective “Speed Trap Town” and “If We Were Vampires.”
-That song about marriage and mortality eerily held a different meaning in such lyrics as “But one day I’ll be gone or one day you’ll be gone” in the wake of Isbell’s recent divorce to musician Amanda Shires.
+That song about marriage and mortality eerily held a different meaning in such lyrics as “But one day I’ll be gone or one day you’ll be gone” in the wake of Isbell’s recent divorce from musician Amanda Shires.

 Ratboys at Solid Sound.
 Photo by Paul Robicheau